The easiest way to create a table seating plan

 If the parents of the bride and groom are not in the wedding party they should be seated on the table nearest the top table.

-It is becoming fashionable in some quarters to have the bride and groom at their own table (for example David and Victoria Beckham).
-This is also referred to as a “sweetheart table”.
+It is fashionable in some quarters to have the bride and groom at their own table.
+This is also referred to as a "sweetheart table".
 This can be useful for bypassing issues about who should be on the top table.

 Some couples opt not to have a top table at all, but to have two free seats at each table so they can mingle during the meal.
 This is a nice idea, but it does mean that two guests at each table will be seated next to empty seats for much of the reception.